Ptolomeo x2 807323 192x192 0751 product 242032 1

 Ptolomeo grows, evolves, starts a family!
 Ptolomeo x2 originates from the "splitting" of the Original Ptolomeo and from the same column there is a double row of shelves mirroring each other.
 The optical effect that comes from this element is absolutely unique, a central column with two piles of books, protected on the back by only two thin steel rods.
 The shelves, as with all the bookcases of the "Ptolomeo" family, seems to disappear once they fill up with books.

 Ptolomeo x2 is space saving but it can also act as a dividing element since it is double-sided.
 Thanks to its essential design is well suited for all environments, from the most austere and refinedones to the most unconventional contexts.
-Bedroom or living room, entrance or studio, Ptolomeo x2 is available also in white for a timeless elegance.
+Bedroom or living room, entrance or studio, Ptolomeo x2 is available also laquered glossy white for a timeless elegance.

 Code: PTX2BX

-Dimension: cm 50x30, h 192
+Dimension: 50 x 30, h 192 cm

-Material: steel/stainless steel
+Material: steel

-Finish: black/stainless steel
+Finish: black, stainless steel

 Weight: kg 41